abhimax/react-micro-frontend-demo-series/create-mf-app/README.md

 ## Conclusion

-This monorepo demonstrates a basic setup of micro frontends using React and Webpack Module Federation.
+This repo demonstrates a basic setup of micro frontends using React, Typescript and Webpack Module Federation.
 It shows how to expose components in one app and consume them in another, enabling scalable and modular development.